Integralist/integralist.co.uk/content/posts/git-internals.md

 OK, so there's some important directories and files here that we need to learn a bit about in order to appreciate how git works.

+> [!NOTE]
-> Note: I'm not going to explain _every_ file and directory, only those necessary to understand the fundamentals.
+> I'm not going to explain _every_ file and directory, only those necessary to understand the fundamentals.

 Here are some interesting ones: